 10. If teachers garner their own formative feedback regularly, interim assessments do not have to be formative; if not, this will be a formative tool.
 Even if designed to be summative, results that reveal any glaring needs should render a response.

 Here (above) is the same sample calendar without notations.

 As long as you upload your testing calendar to an assessment, anyone to which you give access to the assessment will also have easy access to the calendar.

 While multiple choice tests make a good start to an assessment program, especially if your colleagues are resistant, Illuminate also supports multiple measures.

-For example, your assessment might feature a combination of assessment types (as shown above).
+For example, your assessment might feature a combination of assessment types.
 You don’t have to mix assessment types like this; just know the Illuminate sheet design is open-ended to accommodate varied needs.